Senior Leadership Team

-Families in Transition is lead by a devoted team of senior managers who are dedicated to transforming the future of homelessness services.
+Families in Transition – New Horizons is led by a devoted team of senior managers who are dedicated to transforming the future of homelessness services.

 Lisa Allard, Chief Financial Officer